Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 Building a service like Instagram on a blockchain where every post costs 20€ and every like 3-4€ does not seem attractive.
 I feel like I understand NFTs and blockchain interactions much better now, but they leave me even less convinced of their merits.
 Am I missing anything?
+In the future I might try to auction off one of my newly minted NFTs to recoup some of the losses.
+Stay tuned to learn more about that experience.